MahmoudBadrAli/Leon-HTML-CSS-Template/README.md

 - No JavaScript (Non-interactive).

 ## 📜 License
 - This template is completely free to use.
-The license file (`LICENSE.pdf`) is included in the project files.
+The license file (`License.pdf`) is included in the project files.
 - Leon Template [🌐 From Graphberry](https://www.graphberry.com/item/leon-psd-agency-template)

 ## 📬 Contact